dgnau/dgnau/Lab3/Lab03.md

 ## Part 5 Answers

-1. PATH =
+1. PATH = /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin
-2. To set condition to `true`, I need to...
+2. To set condition to `true`, I need to... create a new bin directory
-3. Command(s):
+3. Command(s): `mkdir ~/bin`
-4. PATH =
+4. PATH = /home/ubuntu/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin
-   - Difference:
+   - Difference: the new value contains the new directory /home/ubuntu/bin
 5. Command(s):
+- `touch ~/bin/roll` **adds roll to bin**
+- `cd ~bin` **changes the directory to bin**
+- `chmod u+w ~/bin/roll` **changes the permissions of roll so I can write to it**
+- `nano roll` **editor for roll**
 6. Commands & modification explanations:
+  `chmod +x ~/bin/roll` **I changed the permissions for roll to be executable anywhere**
 7. Script permission breakdown
    - User
-      - must be:
+      - must be: the owner of the file
-      - has permissions to:
+      - has permissions to: read, write, and execute the file
    - Group
-      - must be:
+      - must be: a member of the file's group
-      - has permissions to:
+      - has permissions to: read, write, and execute the file
    - Other
-      - has permissions to:
+      - has permissions to: read and execute the file (but cannot write to it)

 ## Extra Credit